sajjadanwar0/laracasts-downloader/README.md

 1. Create a new issue if your problem isn't already reported
 2. Provide detailed information about your problem
 3. Include relevant logs and configuration

-## Disclaimer

-This tool is for personal use only.
-Please respect Laracasts' terms of service and only download content you have access to through a valid subscription.